Benjamin Anderson: Early life and education

-Benjamin Anderson was born in Columbia, Missouri to Benjamin McLean Anderson, a businessman and a politician.
+Benjamin Anderson was born in Columbia, Missouri on May 1, 1886, to Benjamin McLean Anderson, a businessman and politician, and Mary Frances Anderson (née Bowling).
 When he was sixteen years old, Anderson enrolled in classes at the University of Missouri in his hometown and earned his A.B. in 1906.
 After receiving his bachelor's degree, Anderson accepted an appointment as professor of political economy and sociology at Missouri Valley College, where he remained for a year before becoming head of the department of political economy and sociology at the State Normal School (later known as Missouri State University) in Springfield, Missouri.

 Anderson soon became a degree-seeking student again, this time pursuing his A.M. from the University of Illinois at Urbana-Champaign.
 He completed his master's degree in 1910 and finished his Ph.D. at Columbia University only a year later.
 Part of his dissertation was later published as Social Value: A Study in Economic Theory, Critical and Constructive.